Updated 20181230

 Signal Measurements

 Making EH antennas is quite easy, and I encourage anyone with an interest to do so.
 The materials are cheap, and I never made one yet that failed to give a low SWR reading.
 I would ignore reactionaries who claim EH antennas only give a good match on Halloween or after sacrificing a chicken!
-Construction details are found on various websites, but the best and most up to date are in
+Construction details are found on various websites, but the best and most up to date are in this book.
+There is much to be learnt about antennas from constructing, and not just reading textbooks.

 Things became interesting when comparing EH antennas to conventional types.
 To make the comparison easy, I used a frequency near 28MHz (10m) for testing.
 Conventional antennas are of manageable size at that frequency.
 Most others tried comparisons at much lower frequencies, leading to great expense, time spent, and mistakes.
 I used various modified CB antennas, which are cheap and easy to setup.
 Antennas scale directly with frequency, so measurements at 28MHz are equally valid as at any frequency.

 These are signal readings taken between my father’s house and mine.
 The distance is about 3 miles, with a small hill between.
-A
+A KiwiSDR receiver was used, and the receiving antennas are described elsewhere on this site.

 Boomerang signal readings off KiwiSDR: